salesforcecli/plugin-custom-metadata/README.md

 ## `custommetadata force:cmdt:generate [FILE]`

-generates a custom metadata type and all its records for the provided sobject
+generates a custom metadata type and all its records for the provided sObject

 ```
 USAGE
   $ custommetadata force:cmdt:generate [FILE]

 OPTIONS
-  -d, --typeoutputdir=typeoutputdir                     [default: force-app/main/default/objects/] Specify the directory
+  -d, --typeoutputdir=typeoutputdir                     [default: force-app/main/default/objects/] directory where the
+                                                        custom metadata will be created

+  -i, --ignoreunsupported                               ignores non-supported field types

+  -l, --label=label                                     label for the custom metadata type

+  -l, --loglevel=loglevel                               logging level for this command invocation

+  -n, --devname=devname                                 (required) name of the new custom metadata type

+  -p, --plurallabel=plurallabel                         plural label for the custom metadata type; if blank, uses label

+  -r, --recordsoutputdir=recordsoutputdir               [default: force-app/main/default/customMetadata/] directory
                                                         where the custom metadata will be created

-  -i, --ignoreunsupported                               Flag to ignore non-supported field types (these fields will not
-                                                        be created).
-Default is to create text fields and convert source
-                                                        to text.

-  -l, --label=label                                     Label for the custom metadata type

-  -l, --loglevel=loglevel                               logging level for this command invocation

-  -n, --devname=devname                                 (required) The name of the new custom metadata type.

-  -p, --plurallabel=plurallabel                         Plural label for the custom metadata type.
-If blank, uses label

-  -r, --recordsoutputdir=recordsoutputdir               [default: force-app/main/default/customMetadata/] Specify the
-                                                        directory where the custom metadata will be created

-  -s, --sobjectname=sobjectname                         (required) The API Name of the sObject you are generating to
+  -s, --sobjectname=sobjectname                         (required) API name of the sObject you are generating to custom
-                                                        Custommetadata
+                                                        metadata

   -u, --targetusername=targetusername                   username or alias for the target org; overrides default target
                                                         org

-  -v, --visibility=(PackageProtected|Protected|Public)  [default: Public] Visibility for the type.
+  -v, --visibility=(PackageProtected|Protected|Public)  [default: Public] visibility for the type

-  -x, --sourceusername=sourceusername                   username or alias for the source org that contains the Custom
+  -x, --sourceusername=sourceusername                   username or alias for the source org that contains the custom
-                                                        Setting or SObject and data to be generated
+                                                        setting or sObject and data to be generated

   --apiversion=apiversion                               override the api version used for api requests made by this
                                                         command